ChampionYusuf1/ChampionYusuf1/README.md

 **Current Work**: Recently, I’ve been creating cross-platform apps using Flutter & React Native, with a special focus on UI/UX.<br>
 **Goals**: I’m excited about leveraging cutting-edge payment technologies to simplify online transactions.
 I’d love to collaborate on open-source mobile solutions or join a team building next-generation fintech products.
 <br>
-Im currently looking for software engineering internships for the summer of 2026, you can reach out to me at yghan2@uic.edu
+**Future**: Im currently looking for software engineering internships for the summer of 2026, you can reach out to me at yghan2@uic.edu
 <br>
 300+commits on private repos/organizations
 <br>